Code-Institute-Submissions/sneakerfans-ms3/README.md

 ![SNEAKERFANS](wireframes/my-sneakers.png)

 ### Add sneakers
-When a use clicks on the add sneakers button they are directed to a form which allows them to pick the category/ add the sneaker name/ add the release year/ A description of the sneaker and add an image url.
+When a user clicks on the add sneakers button they are directed to a form which allows them to pick the category/ add the sneaker name/ add the release year/ A description of the sneaker and add an image url.
 The user name and date it was added to the database with is taken care of in the backend function.
 I have used jinja templating to inject all of the database information the user adds to attractive image cards.
 I have also added a backup feature of using the one-error html attribute to add a back up image in case the image url is broken.
 Sneaker collectors will find the humour in this back up image as I have used an image from a 1980s Air jordan commercial of a pair of sneakers that were banned by the NBA when they were first released.
 I used photoshop to add the text "No image available".

 ![SNEAKERFANS](wireframes/add-sneakers.png)